Novpa/contact-form-integrated-to-google-sheets/README.md

 ### Google Sheets Screenshot

 The datas are inside of the well structed sheets columns and rows.
+Make sure the name of the sheets should be match with the one 'form variable'.
 <img src="sheets.png" alt="Google Sheets" width="500">

 ## Google App Script